ingadhoc/stock/location_security/README.rst

 To configure this module, you need to:

 #.
-Go to Settings/Users/User select an user then in Preference set "Restrict Location".
+Go to Settings>Users & Companies>Users.
 #.
-In page "Allowed Stock Locations" set the locations do you allow.
+Select the user you want to configure.
+#.
+Under the Preference tab, enable the Restrict Location option.
+#.
+In the Allowed Stock Locations tab, assign the stock locations the user is allowed to access.

 Usage
 =====